kazupon/vue-validator/README.md

 - `modified`: whether field value is modified; if field value was changed from **initial** value, return `true`, else return `false`.
 - `dirty`: whether field value was changed at least **once**; if so, return `true`, else return `false`.
 - `pristine`: reverse of `dirty`.
-- `messages`: if invalid field exist, return error message wrapped with object, else `undefined`.
+- `errors`: if invalid field exist, return error message wrapped with object, else `undefined`.

 ## Top level validation properties
 - `valid`: whether **all** fields is valid. if so, then return `true`, else return `false`.